The 2022 grant cycle is closed. The guidelines below are for reference and subject in change in the 2023 grant cycle.

 REQUEST FOR MAPLE RESEARCH PROPOSALS

-2022 Research Proposal Submission Guidelines
+2023 Research Proposal Submission Guidelines

-LOI Deadline: June 15, 2022
+LOI Deadline: June 15, 2023

-Proposal Deadline: September 1, 2022
+Proposal Deadline: September 1, 2023

 The North American Maple Syrup Council, Inc. Research and Education Fund (NAMSC-RF) is pleased to announce a Request for Maple Research Proposals (RFP).
-Qualified research institutions, state/provincial governmental research professionals and privately held research and development organizations (applicants) are encouraged to apply for funding consideration.
-Preference will be given to collaborative projects and those applicants documenting leveraged support from sources outside the NAMSC-RF.
+Qualified research institutions, state/provincial governmental research professionals and privately held research and development

 To help ensure that proposals meet the requirements and interests of the Fund, we are asking applicants to first submit Letters of Interest (LOIs).
 These should be no more than two pages, and should broadly summarize the proposal the applicant intends to submit, including: